squidcloudio/squid-samples/executables/README.md

       - Generate a key first and copy it into the box to check if it is a valid key.

 ### Next Steps:
-To understand the code better, visit our [Getting Started tutorial](https://docs.squid.cloud/docs/getting-started/dive-in/) which walks through the creation of this React application.
+To learn more, visit our [tutorials](https://docs.squid.cloud/docs/tutorials/) or read about [Squid Executables](https://docs.squid.cloud/docs/development-tools/backend/executables) and [Squid Secrets](https://docs.squid.cloud/docs/development-tools/client-sdk/secrets)!